Trunk Services: England

 50/50A: Chesterfield - New Whittington - Eckington - Sheffield

 X17: Matlock - Chesterfield - Sheffield - Meadowhall - Barnsley

-All of these are seven day services and most connect Chesterfield with Sheffield, which is how I got to adding them here.
-The X17 is even more interesting since it also extends as far as Matlock with a near hourly service frequency on all days of the week and the Sheffield to Chesterfield section becomes half hourly on every day apart from Sunday.
-The same sort of frequency doubling is seen in the other services when Sunday is compared to other days of the week and they all make up a useful network of bus services around East Derbyshire and South Yorkshire.
+All of these are seven-day services and most connect Chesterfield with Sheffield, which is how I got to add them here.
+The X17 is even more interesting since it also extends as far as Matlock with a near hourly service frequency on all days of the week and the Sheffield to Chesterfield section becomes half-hourly every day apart from Sunday.
+The same sort of frequency doubling is seen in the other services when Sunday gets compared to other days of the week and they all make up a useful network of bus services around East Derbyshire and South Yorkshire.

 36: Ripon - Harrogate - Leeds